X-Fi: A Modality-Invariant Foundation Model for Multimodal Human Sensing: Experiments

 \paragraph*{Baseline Formulation.} To evaluate the performance of our proposed unified modality-invariant foundation model across various human sensing tasks and modality combinations, we formulate baseline models by adopting a feature fusion approach~\citep{9244154,7393844} and a decision-level fusion approach~\citep{yang2024mm}.
-For the feature fusion approach, first, we leverage the pre-trained modality-specific feature extractors in X-Fi to obtain features from each modality.
-Subsequently, for single-modal inputs, a MLP structure is applied to project the single-modal features into the task representation space.
-For multi-modal inputs, we concatenate the features from each modality to create a multi-modal feature, which is then processed by a MLP head with an average pooling layer to fuse and map the multi-modal features into the unified task representation space.
-We train a baseline model for each modality combination.
-And for different tasks, we optimize the parameters of each baseline model (including the pre-trained feature extractor) using different learning objectives.
+For the feature fusion approach, X-Fi uses pre-trained modality-specific extractors to obtain modality features.
+Single-modal inputs are projected into the task space via an MLP, while multi-modal inputs are concatenated and fused using an MLP with average pooling to map them into the unified task representation space.
+The baseline models are retrained on each modality combination separately.
+For different tasks, we retrain baseline models' weights (including the pre-trained feature extractor) using different learning objectives.
 For the decision-level fusion approach, we first obtain the final-layer output of each individual modality.
 Then, we calculate the average of the outputs from all modalities in the combination to generate the fused output.
 The baseline results are presented in the Table~\ref{tab:hpe_result_table}\&~\ref{tab:har_result_table}.